aosabook/500lines/objmodel/chapter.md

 corresponding test using the object model we will implement in this chapter, instead of normal Python classes.

-XXX
-one-to-one mapping, but using internal APIs mapping would be done by eg the interpreter or a compiler application level vs interpreter level
+The mapping between using normal Python classes and using our object model will be done manually in the tests.
+E.g. instead of writing ``obj.attribute`` in Python, in the object model we would use the ``obj.read_attr("attribute")`` method of ``Base``.
+This mapping would in a real language implementation be done by the interpreter of the language, or a compiler.
+A further simplification in this chapter will be that we make no sharp distinction between the code that implements the object model and the code that is used to write the methods used in the objects.
+In a real system, the two would often be implemented in different programming languages.

 Let us start with a simple test for reading and writing object fields.